jess197/factored-datathon-2024-bifrost-analytics/README.md

 ![Project Architecture](docs/img/datathon_architecture_2024.png)

 <hr>
-<p> The approach that Bifrost Analytics used to provide insights from de Data Sources was creating a Data Lakehouse Architecture Solution.
+<p> The approach that Bifrost Analytics used to provide insights from the data source was creating a Data Lakehouse Architecture Solution.
     As the source of GDELT events was just updated daily, characterized a architecture just for a batch process. </p>

 #### BATCH PIPELINE